Healthcare13 min read

 Should I memorize all drug names?

 Focus on drug classes and their common characteristics.
-Knowing suffixes (-olol, -pril) helps identify drug classes quickly.
+Knowing suffixes (-olol, -pril, -dipine, -tide) helps identify drug classes quickly, even for brand-new medications you haven't memorized.

 What calculations are on the NCLEX?

-Basic dosage calculations, IV flow rates, and weight-based dosing.
-The NCLEX provides a calculator, but you must know how to set up problems.
+Basic dosage calculations, IV flow rates (gtts/min and mL/hr), and weight-based dosing.
+The NCLEX provides an on-screen calculator, but you must know how to set up the problem correctly.

 What are high-alert medications?

-Medications with high risk for harm if given incorrectly: insulin, anticoagulants, opioids, chemotherapy, potassium chloride.
+Medications with high risk for harm if given incorrectly, per ISMP's official list: insulin, anticoagulants, opioids, concentrated electrolytes like potassium chloride, chemotherapy agents, and sedatives used for moderate sedation.

 Start Your NCLEX Pharmacology Practice Today